 Maria Tumarkin (Australian)

-Maria Tumarkin writes books (three to date and a fourth on the way), reviews, essays and pieces for performance and radio; she teaches and translates, and collaborates with visual artists, psychologists and pubic historians.
+Maria Tumarkin writes books (three to date and a fourth on the way), reviews, essays and pieces for performance and radio; she teaches and translates, and collaborates with visual artists, psychologists and public historians.
 Maria's work has been published, performed, carved into dockside tiles, and set to music.
-Maria holds a PhD in cultural history and teaches creative writing at the University of Melbourne.
+She holds a PhD in Cultural History and teaches creative writing at the University of Melbourne.